jacciz/Crash-Data-Pulls/README.md

 These scripts make data pull requests and data analysis faster and easier.
 There is also a crash data pull template that is an outline to do quick data pulls.
 I created many functions that:
-- Convert data from SAS to R-friendly format (FST)
+- Convert data from SAS to R-friendly format (.FST)
-- Import data from old and new databases in this FST format, which also relabels some old db variables to merge with new db
+- Import data from old and new databases in this .FST format, which also relabels some old db variables to match with new db
 - Combine old and new databases into a single data frame
 - Get crash flags (i.e. deer, teen driver)
 - Bin by age group and crash time
 - and also snippets (i.e. code chunks)

 ## 'Crash_Analysis_Functions.R'
+These are all functions which are loaded into the template.

 ### Import data functions for new db:
 + import_crashes(fileloc = file_loc, years_selected = years, selected_columns = crashes_columns)         - also for vehicle and persons